TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Extension Builder*

-        The Extension Builder is a backend module in TYPO3 that facilitates the creation of (preferably) extbase extensions.
+        The Extension Builder is a backend module in TYPO3 that facilitates the creation of extbase extensions.
 The Extension Builder is a community extension and maintained on its own.

     ..  _extension-manager: